Birthright Plant Sales by Order

 You can also see our 2021 Shrubs and Ornamentals listing here.
 And our complete listing for Perennials, Ground Covers and Rock Plants, Grasses, Basket Stuffers and Annuals here.

-Though you can grow cucumbers in the ground, all of the varieties listed here do extraordinarily well in medium sized pots.
+Though you can grow cucumbers in the ground, all of the varieties listed here do extraordinarily well in medium-large pots.
 Give them a fence to climb, and they’ll reward you with straight fruits!

 Japanese Cucumbers are beginning to rival Long English for taste and productivity.
 This one has long slim fruits.
 Crisp as well as mild.
 Very productive.
+Sold out 2021.

 Long English Telegraph Improved

 Heirloom variety with slim, dark green fruits.
 Vigorous, highly productive vines.
 A superior selection well-suited to containers.
 The Improved variety is significantly more productive and reliable over Long English Telegraph (not Improved).
+Sold out 2021.

 This almost spineless slicing variety grows 8-12 inches long.
 Disease-resistant.
 Crisp and bitter-free.
 Heirloom.
+Sold out 2021.

 Greens and Lettuces

 Harvest in spring through early summer, and then again in the fall, if you’ve planted a second seeding.
 Unlike many of the heat-loving veggies, most greens and lettuces prefer cool weather and bolt (go to seed) in hot summer weather.
-When that happens, they become bitter tasting.
+When that happens, they become tough and bitter tasting.